chadr1989/create_calendar_for_low_tides/README.md

 # create_calendar_for_low_tides
 I wrote this code to build calendars on google calendar but it should also work on any platform that accepts the Microsoft outlook format for calendar.<br>
-First, go to tidesandcurrents.noaa.gov and select the nearest coastal station<br>
+First, go to <a href="tidesandcurrents.noaa.gov">tidesandcurrents.noaa.gov</a> and select the nearest coastal station<br>
 then, click 'click here for annual published tide tables'<br>
 select the appropriate year<br>
 select .xml under the 'format' drop down menu<br>